FrankenwareStudios/32xGameStarterKit/README.md

 **Prerequisites**

-A posix system and [Chilly Willy's Sega MD/CD/32X devkit](https://github.com/viciious/32XDK/releases) is requred to build this Game Kit.
+A posix system and Chilly Willy's latest DevKit from August 2022 found here - > (http://gendev.spritesmind.net/forum/viewtopic.php?f=7&t=3024) is requred to build this Game Kit.
 This does build on Windows WSL2 (Infact this entire game kit was developed within it).
 Current version built with this Game Kit was 12.1.0

-If you're using Windows 10/11, you must also [install WSL 2](https://docs.docker.com/desktop/windows/wsl/) and Linux distribution before attempting to build from VSCode.
+If you're using Windows 10/11, you must also [install WSL 2](https://docs.docker.com/desktop/windows/wsl/).

 License